 "After Christmas is dull compared to the holiday celebrations," says Cynthia Curtis of Perfect Christmas Tree Farm.
 "We do this event each year to extend the holiday pleasure."
-For more tree-repurposing ideas, the National Christmas Tree Association highlights how a variety of communities nationwide reuse trees; for how to use your tree as a wild bird feeder, see this article in the Chicago Sun-Times.
+For more tree-repurposing ideas, the National Christmas Tree Association highlights how a variety of communities nationwide reuse trees.

 This story originally appeared in Plenty in January 2009.
 The story was added to MNN.com in November 2009.